Purcell Trench manufacturing company

 home grills about order contact

-In late 2004, the Federal Lands Recreation Enhancement Act (FLREA) replaced the Recreation Fee Demonstration Program launched in 1996.
-Both programs emerged from legislation attached to appropriation riders by Ralph Regula (R-Ohio).
-FLREA, more commonly known as the Recreation Access Tax (RAT), requires fees of those recreating on Forest Service, Bureau of Land Management, National Park Service, Fish and Wildlife Service or Bureau of Reclamation administered public property.
+In late 2004 the Federal Lands Recreation Enhancement Act (FLREA) replaced the Recreation Fee Demonstration Program launched in 1996.
+Both programs emerged from legislation attached to appropriation bills by Ralph Regula (R-Ohio).
+FLREA (sometimes just REA), more commonly known as the Recreation Access Tax (RAT), requires fees of those recreating on Forest Service, Bureau of Land Management, National Park Service, Fish and Wildlife Service or Bureau of Reclamation administered public property.

-The trend in our society is replacement of tax funding with fees.
-Government has used the strategy to flatten corporate and private income taxes.
-New World Order, twenty-first century America is evolving into a substantially different creature than last century America.
+A trend in our society is replacement of tax funding with fees.
+Government has used the strategy to flatten corporate and private income taxes, transferring the cost of government to working class Americans.

-RAT advocates act as if dramatic increases in public land recreation have created intense burdens on public land agencies, requiring substantial new sources of funding.
+RAT advocates act as if public land recreation has created intense burdens on public land agencies, requiring substantial new sources of funding.
 America just can’t afford to provide these free services anymore, they insist.

-America isn’t getting poorer.
-It is absurd to argue the federal government cannot afford to provide federal services it could afford to provide fifty or thirty years ago.
-The greatest period of public land recreation related construction in US history occurred late in and shortly after the great depression.
-It is silly to argue we can’t maintain trails or facilities today that the country could afford to build and maintain seventy years ago, when America was at her poorest.
+The greatest period of public land recreation related construction in US history occurred in and shortly after the great depression.
+It is silly to argue we can’t maintain trails or facilities today that the country could afford to build generations ago, when America was at her poorest.
+In 1960, for instance, the Gross Domestic Product of the USA was 543.3 billion dollars.
+In 2016 it was 18,624.48 billion dollars (over 30% of the world economy).

-The amount of land the affected agencies administer in the lower forty-eight states has changed very little in the past half century.
+The amount of land the affected agencies administer in the lower forty-eight states has changed very little.
 What has changed is the population.
-In the eleven western states, for instance, the population has more than tripled.
-Even without a per capita increase in economic growth, the federal land management agencies would be swimming in money, all else being equal.
+In the eleven western states, for example, the population in 1950 was under 20 million people.
+By the middle of 2017 population of the same area was over 75 million.
+Even without a per capita increase in economic growth the federal land management agencies would be swimming in money, all else being equal.

-Federal land agencies lack funding because current political leaders would rather provide tax breaks to corporations and the wealthy, and direct subsidies to powerful special interests.
-The data suggests poor Americans are getting poorer, the middle class is eroding and wealthy Americans are getting much wealthier.
-This isn’t a result of manifest destiny, the will of God or the nature of things, it is a direct result of government policy.
+Federal land agencies lack funding because political leaders would rather provide tax breaks to corporations and the wealthy, and direct subsidies to powerful special interests.
+The data suggests poor Americans have gotten poorer, the middle class has eroded and wealthy Americans have gotten much wealthier.
+This isn’t a result of manifest destiny, the will of God or the nature of things, it is largely a result of government policy.

 Policy makers would rather transfer wealth to the wealthy than fund public land.

-Advocates of Fee Demo insisted fees would supplement appropriations and the result would be substantial improvement in outdoor recreation services, leading to more support for fees.
-In reality, federal land funding has decreased and recreation infrastructure is degrading.
-What the past decade has demonstrated is the correctness of critics of recreation fees.
+Advocates of the Fee Demonstration program insisted fees would supplement appropriations and the result would be substantial improvement in outdoor recreation services, leading to more support for fees.
+In reality, federal land funding decreased and recreation infrastructure degraded.
+What the recreation fee demonstration program demonstrated is the correctness of critics of recreation fees.
 In essence, fees are a form of double taxation.
 Recreation fees do not exist to improve our public lands; they exist to serve political agendas harmful to natural resource conservation and responsible use.

 Recreation fees for public land use are a radical idea, at odds with generations of American policy.